Zlín: Administrative division

+Prštné, Louky, Mladcová, Příluky, Jaroslavice, Kudlov and Malenovice are urbanistically fused with Zlín.
+They are sometimes called Zlín II–VIII, which was part of their name at the time when they were administratively merged with Zlín.

 Etymology

-There are several legends about the origin of the name of the city, according to which it was derived from slín (i.e. "marl") or zlaté japko (i.e. "golden apple").
+There are several legends about the origin of the name of the city, according to which it was derived from slín (i.e. "marl") or zlaté jablko (i.e. "golden apple").
 However, the name Zlín was most likely derived from the old personal Slavic name Zla, Zlen or Zleš.

 From 1949 to 1989, the city was renamed Gottwaldov after the first communist president of Czechoslovakia Klement Gottwald.
-On 1 January 1990 the city's name was changed back to Zlín.
+On 1 January 1990, the city's name was changed back to Zlín.